 Sources for information regarding the legislative proceedings on nominations include the Congressional Record and the Journal of Executive Proceedings of the Senate of the United States.
 Congress.gov reports on Senate legislative activities relating to Presidential nominations from 1987 to date.

 Another useful source is the Daily Compilation of Presidential Documents which has a list of nominations at the end of each issue.
-The Daily Compilation is available on LexisNexis in the genfed, exec, and legis libraries as the presdc file and on Westlaw in presidential documents.
+The Daily Compilation is available on LexisNexis in the genfed, exec, and legis libraries as the presdc file, on Lexis Advance in daily compilation and on Westlaw in presidential documents.

 An up-to-date list of current executive branch, not judicial, nominations is found in the CCH Congressional Index.